Cushy or Colorful, Metal or Swivel, the Best Kids’ Desk Chairs Are Top of the Class

 What we like:

-Why we chose it: We were swept away by the charm, colors, and cuteness of this 1950s-inspired kids’ desk chair.
+Why we love it: We love the charm, colors, and overall cuteness of this nostalgic desk chair.

 Best Value: IKEA Orfjall Chair